abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 prints the current time on the screen, but also simultaneously dumps it in the file ```date.log``` (check its content with ```cat date.log```).

-The command **tee** writes simulteneously its input to _stdout_ (screen) and redirects it to the files.
+The command **tee** writes simultaneously its input to _stdout_ (screen) and redirects it to the files.
 By default **tee** overwrites the content of file, if we want to append instead, use the following version:
 ```bash
 someCommand | tee -a someFile.log
 ```